lbos7/lbos7.github.io/_projects/01-Cable-Driven Parallel Robot.md

 ---

 # Cable-Driven Parallel Robot for Submerged Applications
 This project serves as my final project for the MS in Robotics program at Northwestern University.
-While the long-term objective is to develop a system capable of reliable operation while submerged in water, my primary focus to date has been establishing a fully functional prototype in normal conditions.
-I have recently began preparing to begin testing in water.
+The overall goal was to build and develop software for a system capable of reliable operation while submerged in water.
+I designed and built the system for 7 weeks from late April to early June, worked on software and controls for 8 weeks from mid September to mid November, and modified the design for testing in water for 3 weeks from mid November to mid January.
 <p class="text-center">
 {% include elements/button.html link="https://github.com/lbos7/planar-cdpr" text="GitHub Repo" %}
 </p>